How AEDs work

 - Have a family practice run using the AED as you would in an actual emergency.
 Remember, the AED works only on certain types of cardiac arrest.
 Know what steps to take if the AED indicates a shock isn't needed, but the person remains unresponsive.

 - Review your AED instructions.
-Refreshing your memory every three to six months can help you remember how to use the AED in an emergency situation.
+Refreshing your memory periodically can help you remember how to use the AED in an emergency situation.

 - Store your AED in an easily accessible place.
 Make sure all family members know where it is.

-- Keep the AED maintained properly, including installation of new batteries as needed.
+- Keep the AED maintained properly, including installation of new batteries as needed, typically every four years.

 - Learn CPR.
 Take a course to learn the signs of cardiac arrest, how and when to summon emergency responders, and how to perform CPR.

 AEDs offer a way to save someone's life, perhaps your own.
-But they may not be suitable for everyone's home.
 Before buying one, talk to your doctor and do a little research.
-And don't forget to learn the basics, like CPR.
+And don't forget to learn the basics, such as CPR.

 See more In-depth